Languages of Venezuela

 The languages of Venezuela refers to the official languages and various dialects spoken in established communities within the country.
-In Venezuela, Castillan is the official language and is the mother tongue of the majority of Venezuelans.
+In Venezuela, Castillian is the official language and is the mother tongue of the majority of Venezuelans.
 Although there is an established official language, there are countless languages of indigenous villages spoken throughout Venezuela, and various regions also have languages of their own.

 There are at least forty languages spoken or used in Venezuela, but Spanish is the language spoken by the majority of Venezuelans.
 The 1999 Constitution of Venezuela declared Spanish and languages spoken by indigenous people from Venezuela as official languages.
 Deaf people use Venezuelan Sign Language (lengua de señas venezolana, LSV).

-Chinese (400,000), Portuguese (254,000) and Italian (200,000), are the most spoken languages in Venezuela after the official language of Spanish.
-Wayuu is the most spoken indigenous language with 170,000 speakers.
+Portuguese (185,000) and Italian (200,000), are the most spoken languages in Venezuela after the official language of Spanish.
+Wayuu is the most spoken indigenous language with 294,000 speakers.

 Official language

 According to the Constitution of Venezuela, Castilian (Spanish) is the official language of Venezuela.

 The Venezuelan Constitution of 1999 states that:Article 9.
 The official language of the country is Castillan.
-Indigenous languages also hold an official status within their villages and must be respected throughout. the Republic, in order to constitute cultural equity of the country and of humanity.
+Indigenous languages also hold an official status within their villages and must be respected throughout the Republic, in order to constitute cultural equity of the country and of humanity.
 Although Venezuelan Sign Language is not considered an official language, article 81 of The Constitution establishes the right of all deaf people to communicate through VSL, and further establishes in article 101 the right of these people to forms of public and private television in their language.

 Indigenous languages

 Many of the indigenous languages of Venezuela are threatened and or endangered.
 The two linguistic families with the highest number of languages are the Arahuacan and the Caribbean.

 According to data available from the last indigenous census (1992) and the 2001 general census of population and housing, in Venezuela there are at least 70 indigenous languages that are spoken, of which 40 are grouped into eight linguistic families and the other 30 do not present a recognizable relationship with other languages, and by so they are considered language isolates.
 Dixon and Aikhenvald considered that the number of distinguishable languages varies around 38 and the number of speakers of indigenous language is closer to 100 thousand although the number of indigenous people is greater than that figure, because many are not competent speakers of the ancestral language of their ethnic group.
-On the other hand, Ethnologue, whose classification does not always distinguish between dialects of the same language and different languages, distinguishes 46 linguistic varieties in Venezuela.
+On the other hand, Ethnologue, whose classification does not always distinguish between dialects of the same language and different languages, distinguishes 43 linguistic varieties in Venezuela.

 The majority of the indigenous Venezuelans speak Castillan as a second language.

-Following you have the number of speakers given by Ethnologue, which distinguishes a greater number of varieties (in parentheses the approximate number of its users) is given.
+Following are the number of speakers given by Ethnologue (as of 15 February 2024), which distinguishes a greater number of varieties (in parentheses the approximate number of its users) is given.

 All languages spoken by the indigenous people of Venezuela are also recognized as official languages and part of the cultural patrimony.